shihabshaburn7-star/asha-family-tracker/README.md

 ## Using the app

-- **Add family** — enter house details, then add one or more members (name, role, gender, age, phone, Aadhar, job, health condition).
+- **Add family** — enter house details, then add one or more members: name, a detailed relationship **role** (House Owner, Father, Mother, Wife, Husband's Sister, Wife's Father, and many more — matching how relations are described on ration cards), gender, **date of birth** (age is calculated automatically and always stays correct — you never re-enter it), phone, Aadhar, job, and health condition.
+If gender is Female, you can also mark **Currently pregnant** and enter the pregnancy start date (LMP) — the current month of pregnancy is calculated automatically and keeps advancing on its own as time passes.
-- **View & manage** — search by name/house no/phone/area, sort by house
-  name/no/area/newest, filter by area, filter by an age range (or use it alongside the disease filter), and edit or delete any household or member inline.
+- **View & manage** — search (now also matches role and pregnancy status), sort by house name/no/area/newest, filter by area, filter by an age range (calculated from date of birth), filter to only people with a health condition, filter to only pregnant women, and edit or delete any household or member inline.
+The view only shows the calculated **age** (not the raw date of birth) to keep the list easy to scan.
-- **Export data** — download CSV files: alphabetical (A–Z or Z–A), by
+- **Export data** — download **PDF** files: alphabetical (A–Z or Z–A), by
-  house no, grouped by (or filtered to) one area, by an age group (presets like 1–18, or a custom range), people with a health condition only, or the full dataset.
-CSV files open directly in Excel or Google Sheets.
+  house no, grouped by (or filtered to) one area, by age group (presets like 1–18, or a custom range — calculated from date of birth), health conditions only, pregnant women only (with their auto-calculated month), or everything.
+Every PDF includes **both** the date of birth and the calculated age (and both the pregnancy start date and calculated month), so the numbers are always traceable back to the original dates.

+## If you set this up before (important one-time step)

+An earlier version of this app stored a plain "age" number instead of a date of birth.
+If your Supabase project already has the old tables, re-run `supabase-schema.sql` in the SQL Editor — it now includes a safe migration that adds the new date-of-birth and pregnancy columns and removes the old ones, without deleting any of your households.
+You'll just need to re-enter each person's date of birth (and pregnancy start date, if relevant) once, since an exact birth date can't be recovered from an age in years.

 ## Troubleshooting